shubhamd99/react/README.md

 Reducers, as the name suggests, take in two things: previous state and an action.
 Then they reduce it (read it return) to one entity: the new updated instance of state.
 So reducers are basically pure JS functions which take in the previous state and an action and return the newly updated state.

+## API and REST

+Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services.
+REST API is a way of accessing web services in a simple and flexible way without having any processing.
+It’s used to fetch or give some information from a web service.
+All communication done via REST API uses only HTTP request.

+*Working*: A request is sent from client to server in the form of a web URL as HTTP GET or POST or PUT or DELETE request.
+After that, a response comes back from the server in the form of a resource which can be anything like HTML, XML, Image, or JSON.
+But now JSON is the most popular format being used in Web Services.

+In HTTP there are five methods that are commonly used in a REST-based Architecture i.e., POST, GET, PUT (Updating), PATCH (Modifying), and DELETE.
+These correspond to create, read, update, and delete (or CRUD) operations respectively.

+*Idempotence*: An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.
+It would not matter if the method is called only once, or ten times over.
+The result should be the same.
+Again, this only applies to the result, not the resource itself.

+* API - APIs (Application Programming Interface) act as an interface between two applications to interact and provide the relevant data.
+It uses a set of protocols using which the operation is done.
+Salesforce was the first organization to officially launch API, followed by eBay and Amazon.

+* RESTful - Restful API is a standardized implementation of the REST architecture, which makes it easier for developers to build and maintain web services.
+RESTful API provides a uniform interface for accessing resources, which simplifies the development process.

+## CORS

+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

+* Preflight - CORS also relies on a mechanism by which browsers make a "preflight" request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.

+For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
+For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
+This means that a web application using those APIs can only request resources from the same origin the application was loaded from unless the response from other origins includes the right CORS headers.

 ## CSS

 ### Grid Layout